urmi-21/pyrpipe/README.md

 ## Introduction
+pyrpipe (Pronounced as "pyre-pipe") is a python package to easily develop bioinformatic or any other computational pipeline. pyrpipe provides an easy-to-use framework for importing any UNIX command in python. pyrpipe comes with specialized classes and functions to easily code RNA-Seq processing workflows in pure python.
-pyrpipe (Pronounced as "pyre-pipe") is a python package to easily develop RNA-Seq analyses workflow by integrating popular RNA-Seq analysis programs in an object oriented manner. pyrpipe can be used on local computers or on HPC environments to manage analysis of RNA-Seq data.
+Pipelines in pyrpipe can be created and extended by integrating third-party tools, executable scripts or python libraries in an object oriented manner. pyrpipe can be used on local computers or on HPC environments to manage analysis of RNA-Seq data.

 Users can use the easy-to-use APIs to popular bioinformatic tools provided with pyrpipe, or can use the methods provided in the pyrpipe_engine module to integrate any other third-party program in their pipeline.

 Preprint is available [here](https://www.biorxiv.org/content/10.1101/2020.03.04.925818v3)

 Read the docs [here](https://pyrpipe.readthedocs.io/en/latest/?badge=latest)

-### Note: pyrpipe version 0.0.4 and above is not compatible with lower versions due to changes in the API design.
+### Note: pyrpipe version 0.0.5 and above is not compatible with lower versions due to changes in the API design.

 ### What it does